 Freddy Pharkas, Frontier Pharmacist was designed to

-run on either DOS or Windows 3.x.
+run on DOS, Windows 3.x, and Macintosh.
 Game programming was much different

 back then, and it takes a little effort to get it running on modern